 Leona went on to become the UK’s first female breakfast anchor, launching Surf 107.2 in Brighton in 1998.
-Digital Radio launched in 1999 and Leona wanted to be involved moving to Core Radio in 1999.
+Digital Radio launched in 1999 and moved to Core Radio in 1999.

 At the end of the 90′s Leona’s voice over career had taken off.
 She was the voice of BBC 5 Live, BBC Radio 1, the GWR Group and The Box TV.

-In early 2000 her radio career caught up too when she joined Virgin Radio as a DJ (renamed Absolute Radio in 2008, and not connected to the DAB Virgin Radio of 2016).
+In early 2000 her radio career caught up too when she joined Virgin Radio as a DJ (renamed Absolute Radio in 2008, and not connected to the new DAB Virgin Radio).
 She gave up the radio voice overs elsewhere to become exclusive to (the original) Virgin Radio.
 From 2001-2010 she became the female voice of Virgin and then Absolute for which she was part of the Sony Radio Award for Imaging in 2010.
-She remains at the station as one of the most popular DJ’s.
-Her TV voice overs continued becoming the main voice of E4 for 2 years, and one of the prominent voices at ITV1 promos, BBC TV promos and Sky1 amongst others.
+She remains at the station as one of the most popular DJ’s, having taken the mid-morning show to record levels.
+Meanwhile on TV she was the main voice of E4 for several years, and still voices promos for ITV1 promos, BBC TV, and Sky1.